What Can Marg’s Buyer Clients Expect?

-What if the seller rejects my offer?
+What if the Seller rejects my offer?

 What happens once my offer is accepted?

-We will forward copies of your offer to your lender and lawyer as needed and will follow through with getting everything ready for closing including being in communication with your lender, with the listing agent, and with your lawyer as needed, to make sure that everything is running according to schedule.
+We will forward copies of your offer to your lender and lawyer as needed and will follow through with getting everything ready for closing including being in communication with your lender, with the listing salesperson and with your lawyer, as needed, to make sure that everything is running according to schedule.
 We do our utmost to anticipate any problems or concerns before they arise and make every effort to make sure that your purchase is an enjoyable experience.

 What about financing?

 What else should I know?